Septoplasty Surgery for Deviated Septum and Difficult Breathing in Melbourne and Sydney

-- Anaesthesia – Based on your health condition and medical history, your doctor will recommend the best anaesthesia option for you.
-The procedure can be performed under local or general anaesthesia.
+- Anaesthesia – Based on both your health condition and medical history, your doctor will recommend the best anaesthesia option for you.
+The procedure can be performed under either local or general anaesthesia.
 Sometimes, sedation can be used in addition to local anaesthesia.
-Which anaesthesia that will be used depends on the complexity of your surgery.
+Which anaesthesia will be used depends on the complexity of your surgery.

 - Surgery – Nasal septum surgery involves strengthening the septum by shortening, restoring, or placing the cartilage and bone in a central position.

 The operation does not require any external incisions on the skin of the nose but requires a small incision on the side of the nasal septum inside the nose (sometimes it is also necessary to make a small incision between the nostrils).
 The incision is usually closed with an absorbent suture.

 The operation usually lasts 30-60 minutes, depending on the severity of the septum deformation.